 There are limited studies on the use of Delonix regia for the removal of organic and inorganic contaminants from aqueous solution, except for Ponnusami et al. (2009), Onwuka et al. (2016) and Babalola et al. (2019) who have reported the viability of Delonix regia for the removal of methylene blue dye, crude oil spill and Pb(II) ions, respectively.
-Therefore, the objective of this research work is to investigate the capacity of an agro-waste the pods and leaves of Delonix regia pods and leaves in the removal of Ni(II) and Cu(II) ions from aqueous solutions.
+Therefore, the objective of this research is to investigate the capacity of the pods and leaves of Delonix regia in the removal of Ni(II) and Cu(II) ions from aqueous solutions.
 The desorption of bound metals from spent Delonix regia pods and leaves using various concentrations of nitric acid was also considered.
-Delonix regia is popularly grown in Africa and Hong Kong as a shade tree and for ornamental purpose.
-The tree has pods that can be as long as 60 cm in length and 5 cm wide, with a distinct bright green fern like compound leaves.
-It belongs to the flowering plant family Fabaceae and commonly called the flame of the forest tree.
-The outcome of this research would be of great benefit to most industries in the developing countries of the world, the adsorbent would serve as cheaper adsorbent for the removal of heavy metals from wastewater.